0atman/noboilerplate/scripts/38-autism.md

 - difficulties in initiating or sustaining social relationships
 - a history of mental health conditions due in part to the conflict between our traits and a society not set up for people like us.

+These problems are just as due to our society, as they are to out Autism.

 ---

 > "There is no such thing as ethical consumption under capitalism"